LuxMiranda/herms/Contributing.md

 Once all of the **bolded** features are implemented, we're going to begin the proccess of uploading to Hackage!

 ### Easy squeezy
-- Optional caloric / nutritional information
-- **Add categories for recipes** (I'm thinking of categories as simply lists of recipes...
-That way, recipes can be part of multiple categories and deleting a category doesn't break your recipes)
 - Make yummy recipes and eat them

 ### May require elbow grease
 - **Unit conversions**
+- Optional caloric / nutritional information
 - Translation into languages other than English
 - "One step at a time" mode